C++ Program to Display Prime Numbers Between Two Intervals Using Functions

 13, 17, 19, 23, 29, 31, 37, 41, 43, 47, 53

-All integers between n1 and n2 are passed to this function.
+All integers between n1 and n2 are passed to the isPrime function.

-If the user enters the larger number first, this program will swap the numbers.
-Without swapping, this program won't work.
+If the user enters the larger number first, this program will first swap the numbers.
+This program won't work without swapping because, inside the for loop of printPrime function assumes that num1 is always greater than num2.

 Did you find this article helpful?